 This post “5 Staple Natural Hair Products for 4A Hair” is not sponsored, but contains some affiliate links.
 For more information on the sponsored post and/or affiliate link policy, please click here.

 I’ve been natural for a little over a year and finally figured out a wash day routine and staple natural hair products.
 When I first transitioned, I studied the Curly Girl Method heavily, but now there are occasions where I use products containing silicones and use styling tools.
 The products have my fro growing and curls popping so I must be doing SOMETHING right.
-If you’re interested, here are my top staple natural hair products for my 4a hair.
+If you’re interested, here are my top staple natural hair products for my 4a natural hair.

 I cowash with the As I Am Coconut Cowash Cleansing Conditioner.
 If you wash your hair in sections, a little bit goes a long way because it distributes the product generously through each section.
-The As I am cowash literally leaves my hair and scalp squeaky clean and helps retain the moisture.
+The As I am cowash literally leaves my 4a natural hair and scalp squeaky clean and helps retain the moisture.
 The key ingredients are Tangerine, Coconut Oil, Castor Oil, Saw Palmetto and Phytosterols.

 A Leave-In Conditioner